The two out of three property in ind-categories and a convenient model category of spaces: Quasi model categories

 The maps $\Delta^{\{0\}}\to \Delta^1$ and $\Delta^{\{1\}}\to \Delta^1$ are acyclic cofibrations in $\cS$, and the map $\phi\to C$ is a cofibration in $\cC$.
 Since $\otimes:\cS\times\cC\to\cC$ is a left Quillen bifunctor, it follows that the maps $\Delta^{\{0\}}\otimes C\to \Delta^1\otimes C$ and $\Delta^{\{1\}}\otimes C\to \Delta^1\otimes C$ are acyclic cofibrations in $\cC$.
 The map

 is just $id_C$ so it is also a weak equivalence in $\cC$.
-Since $\cC$ is a right model category, it follows that $K$ is a weak equivalence in $\cC$ (see Definition \ref{d:left_right_rel} 1.b).
-Since $\cC$ is a right model category the weak equivalences in $\cC$ are closed under composition.
+Since $\cC$ is a quasi model category, it follows that $K$ is a weak equivalence in $\cC$.
+Since $\cC$ is a quasi model category the weak equivalences in $\cC$ are closed under composition.
 Since $q\circ p$ is just the composition

 we get that $q\circ p$ is a weak equivalence in $\cC$.
 The following diagram:

 shows that $p$ is a retract of $q\circ p$, which finishes our proof. \end{proof}